dengchunyu/dengchunyu.github.io/_posts/2023-05-30-Introduction to Data Input and Preprocessing in scPagwas.markdown

 block_annotation<-gtf_df[,c(1,2,3,5)]
 colnames(block_annotation)<-c("chrom", "start","end","label")
 ```
+The block_annotation data provided by scPagwas is used to obtain the precise coordinates of genes, which enables the determination of the TSS range of each gene based on the size of the window.
+However, this data is not optimized for long-range enhancer regulation, which is why other methods like sclinker attempt to incorporate this information into the analysis.
+While block_annotation can be customized to suit specific annotation data formats, we consider TSS regulation to be more reliable and therefore prefer this approach.

 ### 5.LD data

+The LD data provided by the scPagwas software package is fixed and generally does not require modification.
 The 1,000 Genomes Project Phase 3 Panel was applied to calculate the linkage disequilibrium (LD) among SNPs extracted from GWAS summary statistics.
 the processed LD data are show here: